How to Boost Your Portfolio with Top Aerospace Stocks Set to Beat Earnings

 When we join a positive earnings ESP with a Zacks Rank #3 (Hold) or stronger, stocks posted a positive bottom-line surprise 70% of the time.
 Plus, this system saw investors produce roughly 28% annual returns on average, according to our 10 year backtest.

 The final step today is to look at a stock that meets our ESP qualifications.
-Lockheed Martin (LMT) earns a #3 (Hold) 11 days from its next quarterly earnings release on July 23, 2024, and its Most Accurate Estimate comes in at $6.60 a share.
+Leidos (LDOS) earns a #3 (Hold) 14 days from its next quarterly earnings release on July 30, 2024, and its Most Accurate Estimate comes in at $2.29 a share.

-LMT has an Earnings ESP figure of +2.59%, which, as explained above, is calculated by taking the percentage difference between the $6.60 Most Accurate Estimate and the Zacks Consensus Estimate of $6.44.
-Lockheed Martin is one of a large database of stocks with positive ESPs.
+Leidos' Earnings ESP sits at +3.69%, which, as explained above, is calculated by taking the percentage difference between the $2.29 Most Accurate Estimate and the Zacks Consensus Estimate of $2.21.
+LDOS is also part of a large group of stocks that boast a positive ESP.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-LMT is part of a big group of Aerospace stocks that boast a positive ESP, and investors may want to take a look at Northrop Grumman (NOC) as well.
+LDOS is one of just a large database of Aerospace stocks with positive ESPs.
+Another solid-looking stock is Lockheed Martin (LMT).

-Northrop Grumman is a Zacks Rank #3 (Hold) stock, and is getting ready to report earnings on July 25, 2024.
-NOC's Most Accurate Estimate sits at $6.03 a share 13 days from its next earnings release.
+Slated to report earnings on July 23, 2024, Lockheed Martin holds a #2 (Buy) ranking on the Zacks Rank, and it's Most Accurate Estimate is $6.60 a share seven days from its next quarterly update.

-Northrop Grumman's Earnings ESP figure currently stands at +0.86% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $5.98.
+Lockheed Martin's Earnings ESP figure currently stands at +2.59% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $6.44.

-LMT and NOC's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+LDOS and LMT's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.

 Find Stocks to Buy or Sell Before They're Reported